Drain Pipe

 Go to wherever the water shutoff to the sprinkler system is located.
 This is typically downstairs in the crawlspace or basement.
 Find the sprinkler shutoff valve, this valve could be a lever (ball valve- Illustration B) or a thing to twist like your outside spigot (gate valve- Illustration C).

-If it is a lever (Ball Valve) turn it until the lever is perpendicular with the pipe.
+If it is a lever (Ball Valve) turn it until the lever is perpendicular to the pipe.
 With ball valves perpendicular to the pipe always means the valve is closed and parallel with the pipe always means the valve is open.

 If the valve is a gate valve (C) please turn it clockwise to close the valve.
 If you have a gate valve (C) you need to turn it as hard as possible because they can often leak water if they are not completely closed.

 Please note that there may be many pipes in the basement and figuring out which one is for the sprinkler system can be a little confusing.
-If you are not sure where your sprinkler shutoff valve is located you should first find the vacuum breaker (pipe structure outside –Illustration A) and trace the pipe backwards until you reach the first valve.
+If you are not sure where your sprinkler shutoff valve is located you should first find the vacuum breaker (pipe structure outside –Illustration A) and trace the pipe backward until you reach the first valve.
 This is your sprinkler shutoff valve.

 Ball Valve